What to Expect

 STT 212: Applied Statistics for the Biological and Physical Sciences I

 Descriptive statistics, statistical analysis, and statistical inference as used in the biological and physical sciences; including elements of correlation, regression, and analysis of variance.
 Excel, Minitab and similar programs.
-Please note that, because of the significant overlap between them, students may earn degree credit for only one of these courses: BCS 200, CSP/PSI 211, STT 211 and STT 212.

 When do I take the entrance exam?
 When do I apply to my health professions program?